In the age when all our actions can be traced and nothing remains truly private, having a VPN running in the back might be a good idea.

-Firstly, to be sure you’re keeping the details of your personal life to yourself, and secondly, to protect your sensitive data from being hijacked.
+Firstly, to make sure you’re keeping the details of your personal life to yourself, and secondly, to protect your sensitive data from being hijacked.

-However, having a virtual private network turned on without any apparent reason often makes us doubt the feasibility of doing so.
+However, having a virtual private network enabled at all times often makes us doubt the feasibility of doing so.

 You, as well as many other VPN users, probably asked yourself before – “Should I leave my VPN on all the time?”

-7 Reasons Why Your VPN Should Be On All The Time
+10 Reasons You Should Leave Your VPN On All The Time

-All sensitive data you transmit over the Internet must be encrypted.
+All the sensitive data you transmit over the Internet must be encrypted.

-A VPN application working on your device by default will save you from a data breach in case if you’ve forgotten to take care of appropriate security measures.
+A VPN client working on your device by default will save you from a data breach by ciphering your network traffic and hiding your IP address.

 Our exact location is something we don’t really want to disclose to the entire Internet.

-Unfortunately, our privacy gets compromised each time we are clicking on a website to open it.
+Unfortunately, our online privacy gets compromised each time we are landing on a new website.

-Usually, the process takes place when we allow our web browsers to accept cookies, however often our data is logged even without our permission.
+Usually, the process takes place when we allow our web browser to accept cookies, however, often our data is logged even without our permission.

 You may wonder, “Why am I still seeing these annoying ads of a product I’m no longer interested in?”

-Well, you’re on the radar of salespeople who used your browser logs to improve the odds of selling the product.
+Well, you’re on the radar of salespeople who bought your browser logs to improve the odds of selling the product.

-But what if some hackers or criminals use their tricky techniques to find out such delicate details like your physical address?
+But what if some cybercriminals apply their tricky techniques to spy on your physical IP address?

 Then, everything can be much worse.

-Luckily, if you are surfing the Internet with an active VPN connection, nobody will ever trace your exact location as you will appear to be online from a completely different location.
+Luckily, if you are surfing the Internet with an active VPN connection, no one will trace your exact location as you will appear to be browsing the web from a completely different place.

-Unsecure connections are one more reason why we recommend that you keep your VPN on all the time.
+Insecure connections are one more reason why we recommend that you should leave your VPN on all the time.

-The temptation of using free WiFi in a cafe or any other public place may inflict a great deal of damage to your privacy and personal data.
+The temptation of using public WiFi in a cafe or any other public place may inflict a great deal of damage to your privacy and personal data.

 That’s because public Internet access is never secure.

-Moreover, if there be a list of hackers’ top go-to places to practice circumvention, places such as parks or public libraries would certainly hold the first lines.
+Moreover, if there were a list of hackers’ top go-to places to practice circumvention, places such as parks or public libraries would certainly hold the first lines.